-From north to south options for where to stay along the Blue Ridge Parkway are Waynesboro, Roanoke, Blowing Rock, Asheville and Cherokee.
-In and around these towns you find delightful Blue Ridge Parkway lodging.
+From north to south, options for where to stay along the Blue Ridge Parkway are Waynesboro, Roanoke, Blowing Rock, Asheville and Cherokee.
+In and around these towns, you find delightful lodging.

 The northern entrance of the Blue Ridge Parkway is positioned in the sleepy community Afton.
 But Afton is such a tiny place that you need to be a little bit flexible with your radar when you look for your first Blue Ridge Parkway hotel.

 Luckily, the well equipped neighbor Waynesboro happily steps in.
 Just 4 miles (6 km) from the parkway entrance, Waynesboro offers appreciated Blue Ridge Parkway hotels and amenities, such as stores and restaurants.

 As the parkway is situated away from bigger cities and travel hubs, most travelers begin their journeys far away from its actual start.
 To begin the drive refreshed, a night in Waynesboro is easily motivated.

 You don’t want to be tiered when you enter the Blue Ridge Parkway.
 It’s just a too special of a drive for that.